willgraham0/signal_processing/README.md

 ![alt text][haar_heatmap]

 The plot above is a heatmap of:
-1. dimension on the vertical axis (where we are in a signal);
+1. Dimension on the vertical axis (where we are in the signal);
-2. frequency on the horizontal axis (the dilations of the Haar wavelet), and;
+2. Frequency on the horizontal axis (the dilations of the Haar wavelet), and;
-3. the amplitude or contribution to the total signal.
+3. Amplitude or contribution to the total signal.

 The value of each dimension in the signal is the horizontal sum of the amplitudes across all dilations.
 E.g. The first value of the signal is 2 and this is equal to: 4.75 - 1.5 - 1.75 + 0.5.

-What can be seen is that the wavelets represented by columns 6, 7 and 9 of the 8x8 Haar matrix contribute the least to the signal with values less than or equal to plus/minus 0.25.
+What can be seen is that the wavelets represented by columns 6, 7 and 9 of the 8x8 Haar matrix contribute the least to the signal with magnitudes less than or equal to 0.25.

 #### The Benefits of the Haar Wavelet Basis.